 - In one year (FY 2015) MFC provided 5,000 plastic bags and 54,000 paper bags to customers.
 We try to make it as convenient as possible for customers to have an alternative if they’ve forgotten their reusable bag for their shopping trip.
 Taking a box and adding one more step in its useful life before it gets recycled can make a difference.

-- We are able to recycle glass, aluminum, paper and plastics #1 & #2 through the City of Keene.
+- We recycle glass, aluminum, paper and plastics #1 & #2 through the City of Keene.

-- Through a new partnership with Associated Grocers of New England (AGNE) and Reverse Recycling we are now able to recycle more than ever: plastics #3 – #7, plastic bags, pallet shrink wrap and more.
-This has had a significant impact on our waste stream!
+- Through a partnership with Associated Grocers of New England (AGNE) and Reverse Recycling we are now able to recycle more than ever: plastics #3 – #7, plastic bags, pallet shrink wrap and more.
+This had a significant impact on our waste stream!

 Monadnock Region Earth Festival

-- We were so excited host the annual Monadnock Region Earth Festival.
+- We love hosting the annual Monadnock Region Earth Festival.
 We fill the space from Railroad Square all the way back to the lot next to the Co-op with local vendors, artists, farmers and producers to celebrate the Earth and our community’s committment to sustainability.

 Our store supports our community every day by providing local and healthy food choices to consumers and financially supporting the local farmers and producers in our region.
 The Co-op currently carries products from over 280 local farmers and producers located within 110 miles of our store.

 We also offer support to the larger community through a variety of programs and events.
 Our Healthy Food for All Program is an innovative approach to making healthy food more accessible to those in financial need.
 We hold an annual Ice Cream Social Fundraiser to support the efforts of one area local non-profit, and donate products and gift cards to countless others throughout the year.

-As a new employer in town, we have created almost 80 jobs in the past three years.
+We created 100+ jobs since opening.
 The ripple effect of these local jobs will strengthen our local economy and community.